28th & 29th

 Trophies

-Now approaching its seventh edition, Heveningham Concours brings together some fifty of the world’s finest motor cars which compete for top honours & special commendations in three motorsport categories: best pre-war, best post-war & best supercar.
+2025 will see the eighth edition of Heveningham Concours.
+The event brings together around fifty of the world’s finest motor cars which compete for top honours & special commendations in a variety of categories.
 There is also an award for Horsepower Hill.

 In the aviation concours, around a dozen of the world’s rarest propeller aeroplanes compete for the Hanna Aviation Trophy which is awarded to the best in show.
 All of the awards are presented to the owners, by the judges, at the summer party on Saturday evening at Heveningham Hall.